 - Since my project was mainly experimental (as a means of reviewing Stump-Out), my main goal was to witness decomposition step by step, as it occurred, rather than achieving the fastest possible breakdown.

-I decided to apply the stump remover 10/17/13.
-I followed the directions provided as best I could, which run roughly as follows:
+I decided to apply the stump remover in the fall and followed the directions provided as best I could:

-- Drill 4 holes down through the top of the stump (2 holes for small stumps); holes should go down 10 inches and be 1 inch in diameter.
+- Drill four holes down through the top of the stump (two holes for small stumps); holes should go down 10 inches and be 1 inch in diameter.

-- Measure about 4 inches down from the top along the sides of the stump, and drill 4 similar holes on the sides (2 holes for small stumps) -- but slanting down at an angle -- in such a way that these holes intersect the bottoms of the vertical holes.
+- Measure about 4 inches down from the top along the sides of the stump, and drill four similar holes on the sides (two holes for small stumps).
+Slope the holes down at an angle so they intersect the bottoms of the vertical holes.

-- Pour 4 ounces of the chemical in each hole (there are 16 ounces per container, just about the right amount for a moderately-sized tree such as mine).
+- Pour 4 ounces of Stump-Out powder into each hole (there are 16 ounces per container, just about the right amount for a moderately sized tree such as mine).

 - Wait about 6 weeks.